glassbead0/hanabi-conventions/Reference.md

 * Bob knows that fresh 1's have precedence, so he plays the slot 1 card next.
 After that, he should play the slot 4 card, and then the slot 3 card (e.g. resuming the play order from before).

-### Playing Multiple 1's - The Chop Focus Exception (Part 3)

-* As an important exception, to the *Fresh 1's Rule*, *Chop-Focus* **overrides** the *Fresh 1's Rule*.
-* For example, in a 3-player game:
-  * No cards are played on the stacks.
-  * Alice discards a red 4.
-  * Bob discards.
-  * Cathy clues number 1 to Alice, touching four 1's on slots 1, 2, 3, and 5.
-  * Alice knows that the correct order to play all of the 1's in is 5, 1, 3, 2:
-    * Alice knows that normally, you are supposed to play freshly-drawn 1's before 1's that were present in your starting hand.
-However, *Chop-Focus* overrides this rule, so she knows that the slot 5 card (her chop) should play first.
-    * After that, she uses the *Fresh 1's Rule*, and knows to play the 1 in slot 1 next.
-    * After that, she will play the rest of the 1's from oldest to newest (since they were in her starting hand), so she will play slot 3 and then slot 2.

 ### The Prompt + Finesse

 * In general, remember that players will always assume *Prompts* over *Finesses*.
 Thus, is it possible to do a clue that *Prompts* a card from a player's hand **and then** gets them to blind-play their *Finesse Position* card on the next turn.